joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/comparing-the-error-classes.md

 <tr class="odd">
 <td headers="d17e5266 "><p>EvalError</p></td>
 <td headers="d17e5269 "><p>An EvalError
-exception is thrown if any parameters are passed to the Function class’s constructor or if user code calls the
+exception is thrown if any parameters are passed to the Function class's constructor or if user code calls the
 <samp>eval()</samp>
 function.</p></td>